jiaxi-zheng/ModCube/README.md

   year      = {2025},
   publisher = {IEEE}
 }
-🤝 Acknowledgements
-This work would not have been possible without the support of my co-authors, mentors, and the collaborative teams at Carnegie Mellon University and Westlake University.
-We also gratefully acknowledge the foundational work done by the CMU TartanAUV team.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-For questions or contributions, feel free to open an issue or contact me via the project website.
+For any questions, contributions, or collaboration inquiries, please open an issue in this repository or contact us through the project website.

 yaml
 Copy
-Edit

 ---

-Let me know if you'd like to generate READMEs per sub-package (e.g., `modcube_mission/README.md`)
+Feel free to adjust the sections as needed for your audience or to include additional information such